astrohart/xyLOGIX.Core.Extensions.VS2019/CONTRIBUTING.md

 - Preserve singleton semantics and defensive validation.
 - Avoid circular references between provider projects.

+Factory classes are static and named fluently, such as `GetControlFormAssociationProvider`.
+Factory methods should read naturally at the call site, such as `GetControlFormAssociationProvider.SoleInstance()`.

 ## Enum and validator guidance

 Enums in this repository include `LanguageArticleType` and `ReplaceAnyOfOption`.